 If you have not visited Pilley Hill Cottage Garden before, we look forward to seeing you.
 If you are a previous visitor, thank you for your support and please come again in 2018.

 Our garden surrounds a C19 Georgian house, where previous owners have gardened since 1835.
 We frequently dig up Victorian pottery and other little hints of past lives, including an almost intact meerschaum pipe, lots of metal bits and, of course, our share of bricks and builders' rubble!
 The house was built as a 2-up-2-down holiday home for a ship builder and was originally called ‘The Retreat’, as a rather faint plaque on the front wall confirms, and was later given its present name of Pilley Hill Cottage.

 It's a garden of rooms – formal front garden, wild woodland garden and bog garden.
 A previous owner must have been very keen on apples and pears, now very old, gnarled and lichen-covered.
 We have developed this old orchard area into a lovely informal woodland type garden with little paths leading here and there, and much of it is left to nature.
 The old trees are now underplanted with hydrangeas, ferns, willow, spring bulbs and dogwoods, all of which enjoy the wet, fortunately.

-We are pleased to welcome visitors during August and September 2017, when the garden is full of late summer interest and colour.
+We are pleased to welcome visitors during Spring 2018, when the garden is bursting into life with a show of snowdrops and daffodills.
 We'll be offering cream teas served in vintage crockery (indoors on chilly days but it might be standing room only!).
+There are some slippery slopes so care is needed on some of the grass paths.
 We do hope you will come and visit us this year.